NVIDIA-AI-IOT/Lidar_AI_Solution/libraries/3DSparseConvolution/README.md

 ![title](/assets/3dsparse_conv.png)

 ## News
+- (11/14/2025) The libspconv.so 1.3.1 is released now!
+  - Add blackwell kernels (for Thor platform).
+  - Expose the sortmask functionality to users.
+  - Add support for auxiliary stream.
 - (05/14/2025) The libspconv.so 1.2.1 is released now!
   - Add support for cudaGraph.
 Better performance, Better stability.
 - (09/11/2024) The libspconv.so 1.1.10 is released now!